 Where: Gariwerd / Grampians National Park

 In the western part of Victoria, you’ll find the impressive sandstone mountains of Gariwerd / Grampians National Park rising up and towering above the otherwise flat landscape.
-This unique national park is soon to be home to the iconic Grampians Peaks Trail; the first section of the trail has already been completed and offers a 36km loop through Grampians National Park.
+This unique national park is also home to the iconic Grampians Peaks Trail.

 Leaving from Halls Gap, the Pinnacle to Mt Rosea section encompasses incredible rock formations, stunning views, and is rich in Aboriginal culture.
-Once construction of the entire track is completed, the Grampians Peaks Trail will become an epic 13 day hike that takes in all the best regions of the incredible Gariwerd /Grampians National Park.
+The Grampians Peaks Trail is an epic 13 day hike that takes in all the best regions of the incredible Gariwerd /Grampians National Park.

 8. Great South West Walk